AKML & Symposium Schedule Now Available

 In April this year, there was a monumental scientific announcement of the first picture of our black hole at the center of the Milky Way.
 We orbit that black hole as surely as we orbit the sun.
 It's 4 million times the mass of the sun yet less than 20 times the width.
 At 26,000 light-years away, the black hole is as big in our sky as a piece of fruit on the moon and it took a telescope the size of the Earth to image it.
 This has been a century of black hole discoveries, including two Nobel prizes for black-hole science in the past few years.
 This is deserving of a third, with one billion people around the globe tuning in to look together at the first human-procured image of a black hole.
 Janna Levin, astrophysicist and author, will give a visually-guided tour of black holes and the role they play in our past and our future.

 October 8th-9th, 2022

 Send inquiries regarding participation to email@example.com

 The lecture, dinner, and symposium are being held at the historic Players Club in Gramercy Park, Manhattan.
-Currently, all attendees must be vaccinated and show proof of vaccination to gain admittance to the club.

 Registration is free for IGS members and their guests, but all attendees must be registered in advance in order to gain admittance to the club.
 More information regarding the dinner and symposium schedule will be made available at a later date.